Roohparvar/CeliacProject/README.md

 - Calculated clone_size_ab and clone_size_bucket_ab based on the frequency of each cdr_Full_ab sequence.
 - Calculated clone_size_gd and clone_size_bucket_gd based on the frequency of each cdr_Full_gd sequence.

 ---
 ---
+---

+## Part 2: Immune Receptor Distribution
+We analyzed how each immune receptor type is distributed across different clusters.
+- In the first part of this analysis, we visualized the distribution using a UMAP plot, where cells are colored by their assigned immune receptor types.
+This provided a global view of receptor-specific localization patterns across the cellular landscape.
+- To complement this, we generated bar plots showing the counts of each receptor type within clusters.
+These bar plots offer a more quantitative perspective, helping to characterize the immune landscape and receptor usage across cell populations.

+---
+---